channgo2203/channgo2203.github.io/research.md

 and formal methods including model checking, theorem proving, and static analysis for providing formal assurances that the specification is fulfilled.

-A common theme is constructing correct embedded systems (i.e., control software in safety-critical systems, embedded system hardware designs) by applying formal verification including static analysis, model checking and correctness proof on the source code implementation, or mathematical models of these systems producing by model-based design tool-chains, and formally certifying the correctness of the compilers and code generators in the model-based design tool-chains.
+A common theme is constructing correct Machine Learning-based safety-critical systems such as autonomous vehicles by applying formal verification including static analysis, model checking and correctness proof on the source code implementation, or mathematical models of these systems.
+One of the application is the correctness and robustness analysis of localization, perception, and motion planning software modules in the autonomous software stack.
+Another application is providing analysis w.r.t the safety standards such as ISO-26262-6 and SOTIF.

 ### Research Projects
 [RAML](http://www.raml.co/ "RAML"),